andrewlidong/DOMToretto/README.md

 })
 ```

-Because `toretto$.ajax` returns a promise, additional callbacks can be chained to the above HTTP request.
+Since `toretto$.ajax` returns a promise, additional callbacks can be chained to the above HTTP request.

 Example:
 ```javascript